 Cost of Ownership

 Jaguar hasn't always been right on the pace of its key German rivals when it comes to economy and emissions, though little consideration is usually given to the fact that its cars are usually priced more affordably and are better equipped.
-At the base of the range, the automatic F-TYPE records 33.6mpg and emits 199g/km of carbon dioxide.
+At the base of the range, the automatic 340PS RWD F-TYPE records 33.6mpg and emits 199g/km of carbon dioxide.
 Go for a manual model and those figures are significantly worse, at 28.8mpg and 234g/km respectively.
-Just to put those numbers into some sort of frame of reference, a 350PS Porsche 911 Carrera Convertible with a manual 'box records 30.7mpg and emits 217g/km, somewhere between the two different Jaguar transmission choices.
-Jaguar must be absolutely delighted with the way that F-TYPE residual values have held up, an entry-level automatic convertible retaining a bigger share of its value after three years than either a Porsche Boxster S or a Porsche 911 Carrera Cabriolet when both are fitted with an equivalent PDK transmission.
+Just to put those numbers into some sort of frame of reference, a 370PS Porsche 911 Carrera Cabriolet with a manual 'box records 33.2mpg and emits 195g/km.
+You'll need deep pockets to run the V8 model; the F-TYPE R manages 26.4mpg and 255g/km.
+Jaguar must be absolutely delighted with the way that F-TYPE residual values have held up, an entry-level automatic convertible retaining a bigger share of its value after three years than either a Porsche 718 Boxster S or a Porsche 911 Carrera Cabriolet when both are fitted with an equivalent PDK transmission.

 Jaguar is a company that has, in the past, demonstrated an uncanny ability to snatch defeat from the jaws of victory.
 When we first drove the F-TYPE, we wondered how they'd manage to shoot themselves in the foot with base material that good.
 But they didn't.
 The pricing was well-judged, the promotion spot-on and the car has, fingers crossed, appeared well screwed together.
 It's a case study in doing things right and the latest models only serve to underscore that fact.
 The all-wheel drive chassis is a logical choice for the more powerful F-TYPE models which could be a bit hairy-chested for some.
 In this damp and dismal isle, a little more of a traction advantage is never a bad thing.
-The manual gearbox addition was something none of us saw coming.
-I'm not sure the F-TYPE really needed it, as it already sports just about the best transmission in the business, but there are some die-hards that miss a clutch pedal and a stick.
-Good luck to 'em.
-They're really going to enjoy pedalling the F-TYPE about.
-The changes to the suspension and steering are interesting but just point to a car that's being relentlessly polished and improved.
-I'll tempt fate.
-I don't care.
-The F-TYPE just can't fail.
+As for the rest of the changes, well the infotainment system's certainly better and we can see enthusiasts liking the clever 'ReRun' app for the recording of track day heroics.
+Ultimately, if you liked this car before, you'll like it even more now.
+Jaguar needed to find a younger, more demanding, hungrier audience for its sportscars.
+With the F-TYPE, it's done just that.